JoseSoteloCohen/sendy-elements/src/readme.txt

 == Changelog ==

+= 2.0.0 - 2020-08-01 =
+* Improvement: Option for GDPR/CCPA Compliance - thanks to @tmgreen
+* Improvement: The name field force the first character to UPPER CASE - thanks to @tmgreen
+* Improvement: Added custom fields as repeaters so you can add as many as you want

 = 1.0.4 - 2020-03-25 =
 * Elementor moved the Utils from Classes to Core, so modified that.